pearcej/cppds/_sources/LinearLinked/WhatAreLinkedStructures.rst

 You can hear and see all of these videos simultaneously, but only because your computer switches from one task to another so fast that it appears seamless.
-Just like you, your computer gives each task some time to use its resources and cycles between them really fast makes.
+Just like you, your computer gives each task some time to use its resources and cycles between them really fast.
 Timesharing explains why a computer slows down when there are a bunch of tabs open on a browser: the more things you have to switch between, the more time it takes to finish them.